vgilabert94/vgilabert.github.io/content/authors/admin/_index.md

     url: https://www.seddi.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include visual perception, deep learning and unsupervised learning.
+bio: Computer Vision Research Engineer at SEDDI, where I contribute to the research and development of computer vision algorithms aimed at enhancing the functionalities and technologies of Textura.ai.

 # Interests to show in About widget
 interests: